 In a recent study for our work on Brand as Experience, we asked users what they thought about various websites they had used in the past.
 So, their responses were based not on immediate use (as in normal usability studies), but on whatever past experiences were strong enough to form memories.
 Under these conditions, it was striking to hear users complain about the slowness of certain sites.
 Slowness (or speed) makes such an impact that it can become one of the brand values customers associate with a site.
 (Obviously, "sluggish" is not a brand value that any marketing VP would actively aim for, but the actual experience of using a site is more important than slogans or advertising in forming customer impressions of a brand.)

 Indeed, we get findings related to website speed almost every time we run a study.
 When sites shave as little as 0.1 seconds off response time, the outcome is a juicy lift in conversion rates.
 Today or the 1990s?
 Same effect.

 The 3 response-time limits are the same today as when I wrote about them in 1993 (based on 40-year-old research by human factors pioneers):

-0.1 seconds gives the feeling of instantaneous response — that is, the outcome feels like it was caused by the user, not the computer.
-This level of responsiveness is essential to support the feeling of direct manipulation (direct manipulation is one of the key GUI techniques to increase user engagement and control — for more about it, see our Human Computer Interaction (HCI) for Real World Problems seminar).
+- 0.1 seconds gives the feeling of instantaneous response — that is, the outcome feels like it was caused by the user, not the computer.
+This level of responsiveness is essential to support the feeling of direct manipulation (direct manipulation is one of the key GUI techniques to increase user engagement and control — for more about it, see our User Interface Principles Every Designer Must Know course).

 A 10-second delay will often make users leave a site immediately.
 And even if they stay, it's harder for them to understand what's going on, making it less likely that they'll succeed in any difficult tasks.